-You have car insurance for that very reason, but you never think it'll happen to you.
-Then, out of the blue, your car is stolen.
+You have car insurance for this very reason, but you never think it'll happen to you.
+Then, out of the blue, it does.
 What do you do next?

 1. Call the Police

 The sooner you do this, the greater your chance of getting your car back.
 Police deal with hundreds of car thefts every day, so the longer you leave it, the colder the trail and the more likely your stolen car will become a statistic.

 If you notify them immediately, the police can put the word out so officers on duty can start looking out for your vehicle.
 If it’s been taken for a joy ride, the thieves may still be in it or have abandoned it nearby, making it easier to spot.
 If it has been taken for parts or resale, however, your chances of recovering it are slimmer.

 When speaking with the police, you'll need to file a stolen car report and the police will need all the information relating to your vehicle including make, model, year, colour, registration number and VIN number.
 You will also need to report any personal items that were in the vehicle when it was stolen, particularly if they include identifying papers such as a registration certificate, which the thieves could use to resell the vehicle.

 Your next call should be to your car insurance company.
 You’ll need to report the theft and confirm your policy number and level of cover.
 Also report any personal items that were in the car at the time, such as your wallet, smartphone, tablet or GPS.

 Check if your car insurance policy contains a waiting clause before any action is taken.
 This is to give the police time to possibly recover your car.
 If your policy is fully comprehensive, it may include rental of a hire car for a specified period while your claim is being processed.
 If your stolen car is not recovered, your insurance company may pay you the amount for which it’s covered.